troglobit/troglobit.github.io/_posts/2016-11-06-merecat---another-stray-kitten-.markdown

 ---

 I code for recreation as well as work.
-Admittedly I've got a touch of the NIH flu, though most of the time I tinker around with my various [projects](https://github.com/troglobit) simply to learn.
+Admittedly I've got a touch of the NIH virus, though most of the time I tinker around with my various [projects](https://github.com/troglobit) simply to learn.
 Sometimes these little projects turn into something useful for other people as well, which is great!